 Another growing difficulty in the scheduling of MCSs is the quality-of-service (QoS) of low-criticality (LC) tasks in overrun situations.
-LC tasks have one designer-specified Worst-Case Execution Time (WCET) [16], [17], while highcriticality (HC) tasks have two instances of WCETs: WLO which is estimated by system designers, and W^{HI} which is more pessimistic and estimated by certification authorities [6], [17], [18].
-The system starts in normal mode, and whenever an HC task exceeds its WLO, the system switches to the overrun mode.
+LC tasks have one designer-specified Worst-Case Execution Time (WCET) [16], [17], while highcriticality (HC) tasks have two instances of WCETs: WLO which is estimated by system designers, and WHI which is more pessimistic and estimated by certification authorities [6], [17-18].
+The system starts in normal mode, and whenever an HC task exceeds its W^{LO} , the system switches to the overrun mode.
 HC tasks must be schedulable in both the normal and overrun modes, but the schedulability of LC tasks in overrun mode depends on the chosen scheduling scenario.
-Some scheduling algorithms discard all LC tasks [6], [16], [17], while the others guarantee a minimum service level for LC tasks.
+Some scheduling algorithms discard all LC tasks [6], [16-17], while the others guarantee a minimum service level for LC tasks.
 Overall, presenting a scheduling algorithm that simultaneously supports timeliness, energy management, fault-tolerance and guaranteed service level for LC tasks is becoming increasingly challenging in the design of MCSs as technology advances to multicores.
 In this paper, we exploit task replication to achieve the reliability target.
-The task replication approach schedules multiple copies (i.e., one as primary and others as replica) of a task on different cores to tolerate a certain number of faults [10], [15], [17].
-Our proposed LETR-MC scheme determines the proper number of replicas for each HC task to achieve the given reliability target.
+The task replication approach schedules multiple copies of a task on different cores to tolerate a certain number of faults [10], [15], [17].
+Our proposed LETReach HC task to achieve the given reliability target.
 Then, it conservatively maps the task set into cores and schedules them to reduce the execution time overlap between the primary tasks and their replicas in an energy-saving manner while preserving certification constraints.
 In order to conquer service abruption problem in overrun situations, by addressing fault and overrun as two independent events, we consider different execution modes including normal, fault-occurrence, overrun and critical.
 Also, we modify the elastic mixed-criticality task model to let LC tasks have different guaranteed relaxed periods in each execution mode.
 In order to check the schedulability of the task set in each execution mode, we develop unified demand bound function (DBF) analysis.
 Also, we propose a DBF-based DVFS technique that assigns the proper task frequency, which considers timeliness and reliability constraints as well as QoS.
 By considering various execution modes and proposing the unified DBF schedulability test, the multicore system can tolerate fault occurrence, overrun and even both of them in distinct cores at the same time.
 The main contributions of this work are: